A Woman Under the Influence

 Cowan, DeBaets, Abrahams & Sheppard

-The Film & Media Studies Program, Columbia University School of the Arts
+Film and Media Studies, Columbia University School of the Arts

-The Heyman Center for the Humanities at Columbia University
+The Society of Fellows and Heyman Center for the Humanities at Columbia University

 The Institute for Research on Women, Gender, and Sexuality at Columbia University